karloygard/hassio-addons/xcomfort/README.md

 ### Option: `datapoints_file` (optional)

 Name of the datapoints file in the Home Assistant configuration directory.
+Only one file can be specified, so if you are using more than one device, the same file will be used for all devices.
 Recommend the `eprom` option instead.

 ### Option: `eprom` (optional)

 Read datapoint list from eprom.

-### Option: `device_number` (optional)

-USB device number, if more than one is available.

 ### Option: `ha_discovery` (required)